SalonenAntti/LSTM-Modeling/README.md

 **Data Collection and Preprocessing**: Scripts for gathering and cleaning stock, sector, and market index data, ensuring it is ready for analysis.

-**Exploratory Data Analysis (EDA)**: Initial analysis to understand data characteristics and to provide statisical understanding of the variables.
+**Exploratory Data Analysis (EDA)**: Initial analysis to understand data characteristics and to provide statistical understanding of the variables.

 **Univariate Time Series Analysis**: Analysis of individual time series to identify trends, seasonality, and other characteristics throughout the review period.
 Focus on closing prices.